 It is hardy and likes full sun and can grow in hot dry climates and in poor soils.
 It will be happy enough in part sun spots but may produce a different colour foliage.
 For my North American readers I’m told it’s fine in Zones 4 to 9.

 Rue will repel cats from its vicinity but you can also collect and spread dried Rue leaves on your beds and in your pots.

 I will be growing Rue this year (2018) so will report my findings later in the year.

 Seeds should be planted between March and May in the UK.
-You can purchase seed packs for a few quid here.
+You can purchase ready grown in pots for a few quid here.